Olympus izoom 75 APS

 Keep or sell, I will offer it for sale with a film, but who buys APS now…apart from me?

-Addition: Since this post I have tried a few aps camera and am liking them more and more.
+Addition: Since this post, I have tried a few APS cameras and am liking them more and more.
 I have just sent this camera to a fellow APS admirer.
-Apparently, there can be more than one.
+Apparently, there is more than one.

 3 thoughts on “Olympus izoom 75 APS